Privacy Policy - Mobile Applications

 We use data to test, monitor, improve or upgrade the Mobile Applications or SDKs, to meet our legal obligations and the regulatory requirements to which we may be subject, for loss prevention purposes and to protect and enforce our rights and meet our obligations to third parties, and for our internal business purposes, such as compiling and analyzing usage information for general operational, statistical and business purposes.

-Our customers and Partners are not permitted to use our data to identify the mobile applications or publishers that our data has been received from.
+Our Customers and Partners are not permitted to use our data to identify the mobile applications or publishers that our data has been received from.
 We collect data from various mobile applications, and our reports, data, and documentation do not reveal which mobile applications the source data was collected from.
 We do not publicly disclose our Partners without their permission.

 3. LEGAL BASIS FOR PROCESSING YOUR DATA